OWASP/CheatSheetSeries/cheatsheets/Nodejs_security_cheat_sheet.md

 });
 ```

 Also, you can provide different transports so that you can save errors to a separate log file and general application logs to a different log file.
+Additional information on security logging can be found in [Logging Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Logging_Cheat_Sheet.html).

 ## Perform input validation